 2024 Oregon House Bill 4149 makes a number of changes to the state laws regulating Pharmacy Benefit Managers (PBMs).
-Most significantly, the bill changes the law's existing requirement for PBMs to register with DCBS with a licensure regime and prohibits retaliation against pharmacies for certain actions.
+Most significantly, the bill changes the law's existing requirement for PBMs to register with the Department of Consumer and Business Services (DCBS) with a licensure regime and prohibits retaliation against pharmacies for certain actions.
 The bill also adds new required data elements to the recently adopted PBM transparency law.
 DCBS initially adopted rules to implement the PBM statutes in 2014 after passage of 2013 House Bill 2123, and made updates in 2017 and 2019 following subsequent legislation.
 DCBS also adopted rules in 2024 to implement portions of 2023 Senate Bill 192 related to mandatory PBM reporting of pharmaceutical manufacturer rebates.